kuldeepluvani/8051-Coding/README.md

 The answer would be in following address, (23H 22H 21H 20H).

+Example:

-Ex. - You have two 16 bit Hex number.
+You have two 16 bit Hex number.
 FFFF & EF9D.

 So here,